 Smith said the state’s allegations against Fuller’s admission predate his knowledge of the case and that his argument for Fuller’s admission stem from his understand that Fuller is Waller’s “preferred counsel.”

-“I can’t see how [Fuller] is ready to go [on this case] unless he’s operated in Arkansas without permission,” Barker said.
+“I can’t see how [Fuller] is ready to go [on this case] unless he’s operated in Arkansas without permission,” Talley said.

 Waller’s trial is still currently set to begin August 2 based on all available court records.
 For the capital murder charge, he could face the death penalty or life in prison.